 - A critical appreciation of the basis of decision-making at board level

-This workshop has been designed primarily for recently-appointed directors (and those aspiring to a board position), although there are clear benefits to having the entire board take part.
+This business planning and strategic decision-making workshop has been designed primarily for recently-appointed directors (and those aspiring to a board position), although there are clear benefits to having the entire board take part.

 A highly interactive one-day course involving practical exercises, role play and case studies.